horakjakub/react-experiments/README.md

 # TODO

-- check logic
-- add missing component states in storybooks (with)
-- check types
 - update README (add info, about start with mock data)
 - add basic tests
-- maybe decouple VideoChannels hooks

-- add mocks with error and no results
-- improve styles for not so many videos
 - better prettier settings
-- test on mobile devices
-- better error handling (maybe in modal)
-- improve logic behind "no results" in Video Channels

 TEST